berkeley-scf/r-bootcamp-fall-2022/README.md

 Alternatively, IF INSTALLING ON YOUR LAPTOP FAILS, the following is an alternative way to access R and RStudio through a browser:

-  - Please use your CalNet ID and password to login [here](https://r.datahub.berkeley.edu).
+  - Please use your CalNet ID and password to [login to the Berkeley DataHub](https://r.datahub.berkeley.edu).
 Once logged in, you should be in an RStudio session in the browser.
 At this point you can get a copy of the bootcamp files that your RStudio session can access by following instruction #1 above under the section "Preparing for the course - course content".

 Note that our ability to troubleshoot R or RStudio installed directly on your machine is limited (particularly in Windows).
 We'll try to help, but if we run into roadblocks, we'll direct you to the browser option.